 Tablescape Thursday/ or a Country Brunch

 It's time for another Tablescape Thursday hosted bySusan, the Diva of Tablescapes.
 When your finished here head on over to http://betweennapsontheporch.blogspot.com/ for a great variety of beautifully done tables.
-I wanted to do a spring time table but when I woke up this morning and looked outside this is what I saw.
-Yap--more snow!

 In keeping with the winter theme, I decided to do a Sunday Brunch, or casual supper table.
 Most of what is featured here are items I already owned.
 Below a pic of the table set for a Sunday Brunch. ( You can click on pics to enlarge)